Johnny Torrio: Assassination attempt and handover to Capone

 In January 1925, Capone was ambushed, leaving him shaken but unhurt.
 Twelve days later, on January 24, Torrio and his wife Anna were ambushed outside their home by Weiss, Drucci, and Moran.
 Torrio was shot several times and nearly killed.
 After recovering, he effectively resigned, handed control of the gang to Capone, and fled to New York.

-In late 1925, Torrio moved to Italy with his wife and mother, where he no longer dealt directly in mob business.
+In late 1925, Torrio moved to Italy with his wife and mother, where he no longer dealt directly with the mob business.
 He gave total control of the Outfit to Capone and said, "It's all yours, Al. Me?
 I'm quitting.
-It's Europe for me".
-Torrio left a criminal empire which grossed about $70,000,000 a year ($1,169,184,000 in 2022 dollars) from bootleg liquor, gambling and prostitution.
+It's Europe for me."
+Torrio left a criminal empire which grossed about $70,000,000 a year ($1,241,304,000 in 2024 dollars) from bootleg liquor, gambling and prostitution.

 Later years and death

 In 1928, Torrio returned to the United States, as Benito Mussolini began putting pressure on the Mafia in Italy.
-He is credited with helping to organize a loose cartel of East Coast bootleggers, the Big Seven, in which a number of prominent gangsters, including Lucky Luciano, Longy Zwillman, Joe Adonis, Frank Costello, and Meyer Lansky played a part.
-Torrio also supported the creation of a national body that would prevent the sort of all-out turf wars between gangs that had broken out in Chicago and New York.
+He is credited with helping to organize a loose cartel of East Coast bootleggers, the Big Seven, in which many prominent gangsters, including Lucky Luciano, Longy Zwillman, Joe Adonis, Frank Costello, and Meyer Lansky played a part.
+Torrio also supported the creation of a national body that would prevent all-out turf wars between gangs that had broken out in Chicago and New York.
 His idea was well received, and a conference was hosted in Atlantic City by Torrio, Lansky, Luciano and Costello in May 1929; the National Crime Syndicate was created.

-Torrio was charged with income tax evasion in 1936, and after several failed appeals, was sent to prison in 1939, serving two years.
-In 1940, property that Torrio co-owned with Vanella, Jack Cusick and Capone was sold at auction to satisfy Capone's tax delinquencies.
+Torrio was charged with income tax evasion in 1936 and, after several failed appeals, was sent to prison in 1939, serving two years.
+In 1940, a property that Torrio co-owned with Vanella, Jack Cusick, and Capone was sold at auction to satisfy Capone's tax delinquencies.
 After his release, he lived quietly until his death.

 On April 16, 1957, Torrio had a heart attack in the Brooklyn borough of New York City, New York while he was sitting in a barber's chair waiting for a haircut; he died several hours later in a nearby hospital.